 With Electric Cars’ popularity skyrocketing, many of you are in the market to buy used Tesla cars.
 If so, you’ll want to make sure you know what to look for before making your purchase.
-In this blog post, we have you covered.
+In this blog post, I’ve got you covered.

-When inspecting used Tesla vehicles, you’ll want to make sure to check the following obvious items first.
+When inspecting used Tesla vehicles, you’ll want to make sure to check the following list of obvious items first.

 - The body of the car for any damage or scratches

 - The brake rotors for any signs of wear or damage